mineadmin/doc-v3/docs/en/front/advanced/tools.md

   title: 'Test',
   show: true,
   icon: 'heroicons:archive-box',
-  // When the tool is clicked, the handle method is triggered, which can be used for simple pop-up prompts, etc.
+  // When the tool is clicked, the `handle` method is triggered, useful for simple popups, etc.
   handle: () => alert('I am a newly registered tool'),
   /**
-   * Specify a component to render and display entirely through the component.
+   * Specify a component to render entirely through the component
-   * The icon property above will not be rendered, and the handle method will also be invalid.
+   * The `icon` property above will not be rendered, and the `handle` method will also be invalid
    *
-   * Note: In actual development, after using component, make sure to comment out handle.
+   * Note: In actual development, after using `component`, comment out `handle` **/
-   **/
   component: () => import('@/modules/demo/views/demo.vue')
 })